 Largest Ancient Ivory Factory Discovered In Pakistan

-Vast quantities of discarded ivory fragments have been unearthed at the ancient port city of Bhanbhore, demonstrating the largest ivory production facility in the ancient world.
+When vast quantities of discarded ivory fragments were unearthed at the ancient port city of Bhanbhore, they revealed what would be the largest ivory production facility found in the ancient world.

 Discarded Pieces of Tusk Indicate Massive Industry

-Archaeologists re-excavating the 2,100-year-old port city of Bhanbhore in Pakistan ’s Sindh province have discovered over 40 kilograms (almost 90 pounds) of discarded ivory shards from workshops dating to about 800 AD which they say is evidence of the largest-ever ivory carving spot, and industry, in the Islamic period and what has been discovered is only what the ancient ivory artisans had dumped.
+Archaeologists were re-excavating the 2,100-year-old port city of Bhanbhore in Pakistan ’s Sindh province when they discovered over 40 kilograms (almost 90 pounds) of discarded ivory shards from workshops dating to about 800 AD.
+They believed it to be evidence of the largest-ever ivory carving spot and industry in the Islamic period, and what was discovered is only what the ancient ivory artisans had dumped.

-The new excavations are part of a joint project of the Sindh government’s Department of Culture and Antiquities and the Italian Foreign Ministry, led by professor emeritus Valeria Piacentini of the Catholic University of the Sacred Heart , Milan, with Simone Mantellini and Agnese Fusaro, an archaeologist and ceramics specialist, respectively, at of the University of Bologna .
-Archaeologist Mantellini told reporters at Haaretz that what the excavators have recovered is essentially only the “waste coming out of a carpentry workshop,” indicating incalculable tonnages of ivory materials were exported from the site.
+The excavations were part of a joint project of the Sindh government’s Department of Culture and Antiquities and the Italian Foreign Ministry, led by professor emeritus Valeria Piacentini of the Catholic University of the Sacred Heart, Milan, with Simone Mantellini and Agnese Fusaro, an archaeologist and ceramics specialist, respectively, at of the University of Bologna.
+Archaeologist Mantellini told reporters at Haaretz that what the excavators had recovered was essentially only the “waste coming out of a carpentry workshop,” indicating incalculable tonnage of ivory materials were exported from the site.

 Some of the 40 kilograms ivory waste found at the Bhanbhore site.
 (Muhammad Qaseem Saeed/ Sindh Cultural Dept)

 Largest Ivory Factory Found from the Ancient World